 - "22 Facts about Plastics," EcoWatch. https://www.ecowatch.com/22-facts-about-plastic-pollution-and-10-things-we-can-do-about-it-1881885971.html

-Adapt this one-period lesson plan for any grade level and follow it with a simple and powerful service project on Earth Day.
+Adapt this one-period lesson plan for any age or group and follow it with a simple and powerful service project.
 The reflection brings learning and service impact together.

 Anticipatory Set: (10 minutes)

 - At the end of the video, what does the woman do that shows she learned the impact of her actions?

 - The YouTube video "The Bay vs the Bag" was made when San Francisco was voting on banning plastic bags in grocery stores.
 They were successful.
 Some cities and states ban bags or charge for bags.
 Discuss the pros and cons of banning bags.

 Part One: (15 minutes) What are the problems associated with plastic shopping bags?

 - What are some of the ways that plastic bag use causes problems?
 (Pollution on land and in the water, harm to animals, hard to recycle, uses oil in production, some bag inks are toxic)